LukeCarrier/moodle-ubiquitous/README.md

 For detailed instructions on how to get started with Ubiquitous, please see [the manual](https://lukecarrier.gitbooks.io/ubiquitous-moodle/).

+## Contributors

+The Ubiquitous Authors are detailed in the [GitHub contributor list](https://github.com/LukeCarrier/moodle-ubiquitous/graphs/contributors).

 ## License

 Ubiquitous Moodle is released under the terms of the [GPL v3](LICENSE.md).
 This is the same license as the core Moodle distribution.